jappeace/jappeaceApplication/content/pragmatic-haskell-message-servant.md

 Without IO our program can do nothing.
 Programmers are not theorists, therefore we need IO.

-The structure of this guide is as follows:
-First we prepare our system,
-then we throw lots of code in your face, after which we step the newly introduced concepts line by line.
-Finally we execute it and pat ourselves on the back.

 # Preparation
-The code assumes a file exists.
+To keep things simple, the code assumes a file exists.
 Create one with an empty JSON array in the project root:
 ```bash
 echo "[]" > messages.txt